Ultrasonic microphone jammers, do they really work?

 - The latest on the Cuba issue… https://spectrum.ieee.org/semiconductors/devices/how-we-reverse-engineered-the-cuban-sonic-weapon-attack, a possible explanation.

 The ultrasonic microphone jammers as a countermeasures technique magic bullet has been around for decades.
-I experimented with it in the 1980’s.
-Guess what, I have yet to come across any board or conference room which has one installed.
+We experimented with it in the 1980’s.
+Guess what, we have yet to come across any board or conference room which has one installed.

-I wish I had better news for you on this front.
+We wish we had better news for you on this front.
 The good news is that Technical Surveillance Countermeasures (TSCM), coupled with information security surveys, continues to be the best defense.
-Hey, if you don’t look, you’ll never know. ~Kevin
+Hey, if you don’t look, you’ll never know.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.